Enabling high-performance online publishing through a Linked Data platform

-Content editors with administrator level access edit new posts, including XHTML and images, in predefined Web forms; the data is stored in a cloud-based triplestore (Dydra); and the curious audience can browse the entire archive of comic strips, filtering and sorting by time period and ratings.
+Content editors with administrator level access were able to edit new posts, including XHTML and images, in predefined Web forms; the data is stored in a cloud-based triplestore (Dydra); and the curious audience can browse the entire archive of comic strips, filtering and sorting by time period and ratings.

-The combined platform enabled stable and high-performance online publishing with increased functionality and extensibility, low server loads, and minimal maintenance for a fraction of the cost of the previous system.
+The combined platform enabled stable and high-performance online publishing with increased functionality and extensibility and minimal maintenance for a fraction of the cost of the previous system.